robinwyeo/robinwyeo.github.io/_pages/about.md

 About
 ======
+My name’s Robin W. Yeo and I’m a computational genomicist specializing primarily in epigenomics, protein engineering, and deep learning.
+I received my BSc in bioengineering from MIT and my PhD in Genetics in the Brunet Lab at Stanford University.
 After 10 years living in the Bay Area, my wife and I quit our jobs to go travel and work on some personal projects.
 Over the course of 2024/2025, we’ll be traveling through North America, Southeast Asia, and South America.

 Research Background